Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 ###### Services enumeration

-The Windows built-in `sc` can be used to enumerate the services configured on the
+The Windows built-ins `sc` and `wmic` can be used to enumerate the services configured on the target system:
-target:

 ```
+# List services
+wmic service list config
 sc query

 sc qc <SERVICENAME>